zalenix/portaldocs/portal-sdk/generated/top-extensions-dialogs.md

 <a name="dialogs-the-dialog-api"></a>
 ### The dialog API

-Dialogs expose various options that allow developers to customise the dialog experience.
+Dialogs expose various options that allow developers to customize the dialog experience.
 To open a dialog, the extension should specify `dialogOptions`.
 The simplest form of those options is the 'Simple dialog' implementation that is located at `<dir>\Client\V2\Dialogs\DialogSamplesBlade.ts` and in the following code.

 ```typescript